 Anyone wanting a more detailed history may refer to three books available at the Medfield Public Library.
 History of the Town of Medfield, Massachusetts: 1650-1886 by William S. Tilden has an interesting section on genealogy; Medfield Reflections, 1651-1976 is an historical commemorative book published during the town’s 325th birthday; and the recently published History of the Town of Medfield, Massachusetts 1887-1925 by Richard DeSorgher, which continues Tilden’s history.
 The Norfolk Hunt- 100 Years of Sport has text and pictures of Medfield as well as surrounding towns and The Name of War: King Philip’s War and the Origins of American Identity by Jill Lepore, is a compelling account of some of the events of the war itself―or at least of what we think happened, based on written accounts produced by colonial authors for consumption by readers in old and New England―as well as a provocative meditation on the words of war and their effects on authority and memory.

-The brick Medfield Historical Society headquarters on Pleasant Street, behind the library, is open Saturdays from 10:00 am until 12 noon, First Thursdays (time varies, but generally 4:00 pm to 7:00 pm) and by appointment for those who wish to learn more about the town and its history, to browse its collections or to conduct research.
+The brick Medfield Historical Society headquarters on Pleasant Street, behind the library, is open first and third Saturdays from 10:00 am until 12 noon and by appointment for those who wish to learn more about the town and its history, to browse its collections or to conduct research.